Greatest Movie Series

 There were also two TV series, one live-action and one animated: CBS-TV's Planet of the Apes (1974), and the animated Return to the Planet of the Apes (1975).
 Finally, there was a reboot or reimaging of the film, Tim Burton's Planet of the Apes (2001).

 The latest Apes incarnation was the origin (or prequel) story Rise of the Planet of the Apes (2011), set in the present, from director Rupert Wyatt, starring James Franco as a scientist who discovered a formula that increased an ape's IQ.
 Computer-generated ape faces replaced rubber-latex masks.
+Its sequel was Dawn of the Planet of the Apes (2014).

 This first film was the film version of the science-fiction novel by Pierre Boule, with a script by The Twilight Zone's Rod Serling, and ex-blacklisted Michael Wilson.